 Recently refurbished, the church at Andahuaylillas is one of the most beautiful examples of Andean-Baroque architecture.
 Featuring invaluable murals, paintings, and altars.
 You will return to Cusco for lunch and an evening on your own.

-Day 9 Beautifull City Tour
+Day 9 Beautiful City Tour

 Following this visit, your guide will lead you through the top sites of the city.
-Giving you the chance to appreciate the complexity of Peruvian history.
+Gives you the chance to appreciate the complexity of Peruvian history.
 You’ll encounter the 16th-century cathedral known as the Santo Domingo Convent.
 Also referred to as the Qorikancha, the convent once served as the Sacred Temple of the Sun and, at the time.
 Depending on your specific interests, you may also wish to visit other areas such as the San Blas artisan shopping district.

 Day 10 After Your Machu Picchu Luxury Tour is Time to Back to Home